National Conservatism Conference: 2024 conference

 The 2024 conference, held at the Claridge event space in Brussels, made headlines for being shut down by the Belgian police on April 16 following an order by district Mayor Emir Kir.
 Kir cited public safety as a concern.
 Two other Brussels-area venues had previously backed out of hosting the conference due to pressure from local mayors.
 Police barricaded the entrance and allowed participants to leave, but did not let anyone enter; the event partially took place with those already in the building.
 Scheduled speakers included Prime Minister of Hungary Viktor Orbán, British politicians Suella Braverman and Nigel Farage, and French politician Eric Zemmour.
 Prime Minister of Belgium Alexander De Croo condemned the shutting-down of the event, calling police's actions "unacceptable" and in violation of free speech protections in the Belgian Constitution.
 A spokesperson for United Kingdom Prime Minister Rishi Sunak called the decision "extremely disturbing".
 Orbán and Farage compared the shutting-down of the conference to the actions of communists.

 The conference resumed on April 17, after the Council of State overturned the decision to shut it down.
-The Council ruled that there was no evidence of a threat to public order from the conference itself, and that the shutdown seemed to have been based on the reactions its opponents may have.
+The Council ruled that there was no evidence of a threat to public order from the conference itself, and that the shutdown seemed to have been based on the reactions its opponents might have.

 On the second day of the conference Hungarian Prime Minister Viktor Orbán called for a change of leadership in Brussels as he criticised the European Union’s policies on migration and Ukraine.